jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

 Dilution assumptions:

 - Solid-in-liquid: we assume that solid contributes negligibly to final volume.
-If the ratio between grams of food and ml of water is > 1:10 show a warning.
 - Liquid-in-liquid: Volumes are additive.

 Phenotypes supported: